jirkajand/Artemis/readme.md

 ```bash
 mvn clean compile
 ```

-This will generate code for each microservice based on the `openapi.yaml` file and the tag of each api specification.
+This will generate code for each microservice based on the `api` folder and each microservice has it own file.

-- User Management Service - tag: `UserManagement`
+- User Management Service: `user-management-api.yaml`
+- Settings service: `settings-service-api.yaml`

 ### Frontend Code Generation